CoLearn-Dev/colink-sdk-rust-dev/README.md

 # CoLink Rust SDK

+CoLink SDK helps both application adnd protocol developers access the functionalities provided by [the CoLink server](https://github.com/CoLearn-Dev/colink-server-dev).

-For application developers, CoLink SDK provides a toolkit for application developers which allows them to update storage, manage computation requests, and monitor CoLink server status.
+- For *application developers*, CoLink SDK allows them to update storage, manage computation requests, and monitor the CoLink server status.

-For protocol developers, CoLink SDK provides a toolkit for protocol developers which allows them to write CoLink Extensions that extend the functionality of CoLink to support new protocols.
+- For *protocol developers*, CoLink SDK allows them to write CoLink Extensions that extend the functionality of CoLink to support new protocols.

 ## Usage
 Add this to your Cargo.toml: